 Just as we finished dessert our driver pointed out that we should head back outside as the sky was beginning to change.
 As we scrambled to grab our cameras and all of our layers, we could see those vibrant ribbons of purple and green starting to cascade over the skylights and peek through the panoramic windows.

 With full bellies full of decadent food and delicious wine we waddled out in our gear to the tundra.
 Stepping foot into the darkness feeling like you could be at the edge of the world- Mother Nature basically told us to 'take a seat' and enjoy her light show.
 I set up my tripod and couldn't help but stand in absolute awe as the northern lights engulfed the night sky.

 I stood outside for the whole evening and could barely feel the cold.
 I could not get over the splendour of one of the world's natural wonders, the aurora borealis.

 My photos help take me back to that evening when I sat in the snow, leaned back and gazed into the vast skyscape loaded with stars.
 I can only describe it as feeling extremely grateful for the chance to participate in this adventure.
 Anyone looking for a truly authentic Canadian experience with an affinity for adventure and food should add this to their bucket list.

-Dan's Diner has a short run; this pop-up restaurant appears once a year and will be available this February 28-March 8, 2020.
+Dan's Diner has a short run; this pop-up restaurant appears once a year and will be available this February 28-March 8, 2020 and again in 2021.